-Visiting India is like visiting sixth of world: German Foreign Minister Baerbock | Law-Order
+Visiting India is like visiting sixth of world: German foreign minister Baerbock | Law-Order

 The German foreign minister lauded India's role at the recent Bali summit.

 ''At the G20 summit in Bali, India showed that it is ready to play its role globally.
 The clearer positioning of the G20 against the Russian war of aggression in Ukraine is ultimately also thanks to India,'' she said. ''As an emerging economic power and a solid democracy, India is both a role model and a bridge for many countries in the world, despite all the internal social challenges.
-And a natural partner of Germany,'' she added.
+And a natural partner of Germany,'' she said.
+The German foreign minister noted that the Indian government has set itself ambitious goals not only in the G20 but also at home for its own people. ''When it comes to expanding renewable energies, India wants to push ahead with the energy transition more than before.
+Germany stands by India's side,'' she said.

+''Because the dramatic effects of the climate crisis affect us all, destroying livelihoods in Europe as well as in India,'' Baerbock added.
+In a tweet, External Affairs Ministry Spokesperson Arindam Bagchi welcomed her to India.

+''A warm welcome to German Foreign Minister @ABaerbock as she arrives in New Delhi on her first official visit.
+An opportunity to exchange views on regional & global developments and review the progress achieved in the India-Germany Strategic Partnership,'' he said.
+The German foreign minister also visited Rajghat and paid respects to the Father of the Nation.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)